 You should be able to run MPI programs on any of our Linux machines.
 (Note that to use a machine as one of the MPI “hosts” it must be running Linux.
 You can check availability with the command ruptime; machines that show as “up” are available.
 Note however that output of this command includes both generally-available machines and some special-purpose machines such as faculty desktops and research machines to which you may not have access.)

 In order for MPI to start processes on other machines, your account must be set up so that MPI can remotely log into the other machines without prompting for a password.
 See my notes on passwordless login for notes on how to do this.

 If your account is set up according to our default scheme, the commands needed to compile and execute MPI programs will not be in the search path.
 This is deliberate, at least in part because more than one version of MPI is installed:

 To get access to the version of MPI from the standard repositories, use the command

-To get access to the version of MPI that uses the most recent version of the compilers, use the command
+To get access to the latest version of MPI (which also uses the latest versions of the various compilers), use the command

 Use the command mpicc to compile C programs using MPI functions.
 Simple usage:

 Use the command mpirun to run an MPI program.
-Typical usage:
+Examples:

-Note: If the list of ``hosts'' includes anything other than the machine on which you execute mpirun, MPI may not be able to find your programs and its libraries.
-(The ``latest'' versions seem okay in this regard, but the ``default'' versions don't.
-Symptoms of failure vary from version to version, but all the error messages seem to say in some way that there are executables that aren't being found.)
+Note: If the list of “hosts” includes anything other than the machine on which you execute mpirun, MPI may not be able to find your programs and its libraries.
+(Symptoms of failure can vary, but the error messages seem to say in some way that there are executables that aren't being found.)